 The kakadu plum, also called the gubinge, the billygoat plum, or the murunga, is a flowering plant native to Arnhem Land in northern Australia.
 Despite their name, the fruits of the kakadu plum plant – simply called kakadu plums – are more closely related to the almond than the plum, and they are unusual for fruits insofar as they remain on the plant after ripening.
 Australian Aborigines have treasured the plums for thousands of years due to their medicinal properties, although the fruits are not well-known outside of their native country.
-Let’s take a look at the health benefits of kakadu plums and find out whether they deserve wider attention.

 List of Health Benefits

 World’s highest vitamin C concentration – Undoubtedly the kakadu plum’s greatest claim to fame is that it contains the highest vitamin C concentration of any food on Earth.
 Indeed, a report by the Australian Government’s Rural Industries Research and Development Corporation demonstrated that kakadu plums contain between 1,000-5,300 milligrams of vitamin C per 100 grams.
 This is approximately 100 times the vitamin C concentration of blueberries and oranges!
 Vitamin C is an important antioxidant that improves brain function and fortifies the immune system.

 Phytochemical content – Kakadu plums contain phytochemicals such as ellagic and gallic acids.
 According to a study published in the March 2006 edition of Toxicological Sciences, gallic acid contains significant anti-inflammatory properties and can be used to treat inflammatory allergic diseases.
 Moreover, a study published in the January/February edition of Anticancer Research showed that ellagic acid can kill cancer-causing cells and lower estrogen’s role in contributing to breast cancer.